PreciousJac0b/alx-low_level_programming/README.md

-Solution to tasks involving the argc and argv[] arguments in c
+This repo contains solution to tasks related to alx-low_level_programming